lizmat/articles/a-path-to-paths.md

 # A path to paths
 The other day, not one but two people tried to use my [`rak`](https://raku.land/zef:lizmat/rak) module to create a custom file system search utility.
 And had problems getting it to work.

-Now, truth be told: they were the first people to use that module other than myself for the [`App::Rak`](https://raku.land/zef:lizmat/App::Rak) command line interface (as described in [It's time to rak!](https://dev.to/lizmat/its-time-to-rak-part-1-30ji).
+Now, truth be told: they were the first people to use that module other than myself for the [`App::Rak`](https://raku.land/zef:lizmat/App::Rak) command line interface (as described in [It's time to rak!](https://dev.to/lizmat/its-time-to-rak-part-1-30ji)).
 And apparently, the use of the plumbing of `App::Rak` was less straightforward than I expected, specifically with regards to the way results are returned.

 It wasn't until a bit later that I realized they were reaching for the wrong tool.
-What they really wanted was to apply some search criteria to a list of files, as determined by some simple rules.
+What they really wanted was to apply some search criteria to a list of files, as determined by some simple rules that weren't covered (yet) by `App::Rak`.

 ## paths
 Well, there's a module for that: [`paths`](https://raku.land/zef:lizmat/paths), a fast recursive file / directory finder.
 Which is one of the dependencies of `rak`.
+And thus of `App::Rak`.

-All of the code examples here assume you have also done a `use paths` in your code.
+> All of the code examples here assume you have also added a `use paths;` to your code.
 And if the `paths` module is not installed yet, you should install it with `zef install paths` in your shell.

 So how do you use it?
 ```raku
 .say for paths;
 ```
-will produce a list of **all** files from the currenty directory (recursively down), **except** the ones that reside in a directory that starts with a period (so, e.g. a `.git` directory would be skipped).
+will produce a list of **all** files from the current directory (recursively down), **except** the ones that reside in a directory that starts with a period (so, e.g. all the files and subdirectories in a `.git` directory would be skipped).

 So, what it you would like to get all JSON-files (as defined by their `.json` extension)?
 ```raku